lailasamsia/Credit-Card-Fraud-Detection/README.md

 ## Project Overview
 The project to determine the churned customer based on its important features so the company can give them special treatment.
 I am performing comprehensive EDA on Churned Customer dataset to understand important variables, handled missing values, outliers and apply machine learning models to predict the churned customers.
-The model for this project is logistic regression.
+The model used for this project is neural networks.

 ## Framework Steps:
 1. Data Preparation